stackql/stackql-registry-docs/docs/google-docs/providers/google/bigquerydatatransfer/index.md

 image: /img/providers/google/stackql-google-provider-featured-image.png
 ---

-Schedule Queries Or Transfer External Data From SaaS Applications To Google BigQuery On A Regular Basis.
+Schedule queries or transfer external data from SaaS applications to Google BigQuery on a regular basis.

 :::info Service Summary